Government

 - Complete an internship with the federal government.

-- Seek leadership roles in relevant campus or community organizations.
+- Seek leadership roles in relevant campus or community organizations (e.g., IBM SMARTER Cities).

 - Develop a specialty such as aging, family, criminal justice, or healthcare.